sergio-sanz-rodriguez/torchsuite/README.md

 # Compute spectrogram to get an image with shape [1, 384, 381]
 stride = round(len(waveform) / (384 - 1))
 transform = torchaudio.transforms.MelSpectrogram(
     sample_rate=sample_rate,    # Sample rate of the waveform n_fft=1024,                 # Number of FFT bins
-win_length=1024,		 # Window length of the waveform for FFT analysis hop_length=stride, 	     # Stride in samples between two consecutive analysis windows n_mels=384,			     # Number of mel filter banks power=2			         # Exponent for the magnitude spectrogram ) spectrogram = transform(waveform)
+    win_length=1024,            # Window length of the waveform for FFT analysis hop_length=stride,          # Stride in samples between two analysis windows n_mels=384,                 # Number of mel filter banks power=2                     # Exponent for the magnitude spectrogram ) spectrogram = transform(waveform)
 # Define 10% masking in the frequency domain